10 Myths Debunked: Studying Medicine In Europe

 That leads us to the next myth to bust.

 Another myth is that as a medical student in Europe, you will lack social life, and you won’t make friends.
-Well, the truth is making friends abroad will all happen naturally.
+Well, the truth is that making friends abroad will happen naturally.Â

 You will have regular meetups with other international students, and that often ends up having lifelong friendships.
 What's more, local people are friendly, and they quickly accept you, and before you know it, you will make night-out and weekend plans with your new mates.